 Klever supports a command-line interface for starting solution of verification jobs, for getting progress of their solution, etc. One can use CLI to automate usage of Klever, e.g. within CI.
 You should note that CLI is not intended for generation of Klever Build Bases and expert assessment of verification results.

 This section describes several most important commands and the common workflow.
-We used Python 3.7 to describe commands, but you can levearage any appropriate language.
+In addition, it presents examples of using the corresponding Python API.

-1.3.1 Credentials
+1.3.1 Setting Up Python API